pyeventsourcing/eventsourcing/docs/topics/projections.rst

     original.close()

-For simplicity in the example, the notification log reader uses a local notification log, but it could equally well use a remote notification log without compromising the accuracy of the replication.
-A local notification log could be used on a worker-tier node which can connect to the original application's database, but which is not the application servers where the domain events are triggered.
-Using a remote notification log, with an API service provided by the application servers would avoid the original application database connections being shared by countless others.
-Remote notification log sections can be cached in the network to avoid loading the application servers with requests from a multitude of followers.
+For simplicity in the example, the notification log reader uses a local notification log in the same process as the aggregates triggering.
+Perhaps it would be better to run replication away from the application servers, on a node remote from the application servers where domain events are triggered.
+A local notification log could be used on a worker-tier node which can connect to the original application's database.
+It could equally well use a remote notification log without compromising the accuracy of the replication.
+A remote notification log, with an API service provided by the application servers, would avoid the original application database connections being shared by countless others.
+Notification log sections can be cached in the network to avoid loading the application servers with requests from a multitude of followers.

 Since the replica application uses optimistic concurrency control for its event records, it isn't possible to corrupt the replica by attempting to write the same record twice.
-Hence cron jobs can be scheduled to pull at periodic intervals, and at the same time message queue workers can respond to prompts pushed to AMQP-style messaging infrastructure by the original application, without needing to serialise their access to the replica with locks: if the two jobs happen to collide, one will succeed and the other will experience a concurrency error exception which can be ignored.
+Hence jobs can pull at periodic intervals, and at the same time message queue workers can respond to prompts pushed to AMQP-style messaging infrastructure by the original application, without needing to serialise their access to the replica with locks: if the two jobs happen to collide, one will succeed and the other will encounter a concurrency error exception that can be ignored.

-Although the implementation of the notification log reader pulls sections of notifications in series, the sections could be pulled in parallel, which may help when copying a very large sequence of notifications to a new replica.
+Although the current implementation of the notification log reader pulls sections of notifications in series, the sections could be pulled in parallel, which may help when copying a very large sequence of notifications to a new replica.

+The replica could itself be followed, by using its notification log.
+Although replicating replicas indefinitely is perhaps pointless, it suggests how notification logs can be potentially be chained with processing being done at each stage.

+For example, a sequence of events could be converted into a sequence of commands, and the sequence of commands could be used to update an event sourced index, in an index application.
+An event that does not affect the projection can be recorded as "noop", so that the position is maintained.
+All but the last noop could be deleted from the command log.
+If the command is committed in the same transaction as the events resulting from the command, then the reliability of the arbitrary projection will be as good as the pure replica.
+The events resulting from each commands could be many or none, which shows that a sequence of events can be projected equally reliably into a different sequence with a different length.

 Index of email addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Todo: Projection into an index.
+Application with big array command sequence and
+aggregates that represent index locations.
+A one-way function that goes from
+real index keys to aggregate IDs.
+And something that runs a command before
+putting it in the log, so that failures to command aggregates are tried on
+the next pull.
+Ignore errors about creating an aggregate that already exists,
+and also about discarding an aggregate that doesn't exist.
+Or use transactions,
+if possible, so that the command and the index aggregates are updated together.
+Set position of reader as max ID in command log.

 Todo: Projection into a timeline view.
 Todo: Projection for data analytics.
+Todo: Merging notification logs ("consumer groups")?

 ..
 Todo: Something about pumping events to a message bus, following
 .. the application sequence.